equinor/tagreader-python/README.md

 ## Requirements ##

 * Python >= 3.6 with the following packages:
-  * pandas >= 0.23
+  * pandas >= 1.0.0
   * pytables
-  * pyodbc
+  * pyodbc (if using ODBC connections)
-* PI ODBC driver and/or Aspen IP.21 SQLPlus ODBC driver
+  * requests (if using REST-API connections)
-* Microsoft Windows (Sorry.
-This is due to the proprietary ODBC drivers for OSIsoft PI and Aspen IP.21)
+* If using ODBC connections, you must also install proprietary drivers for PI ODBC and/or Aspen IP.21 SQLPlus.
+These drivers are only available for Microsoft Windows.

 ## Installation ##